microsoft/semantic-kernel/README.md

-The quickest way to get started with the basics is to get an API key (OpenAI or Azure OpenAI) and to run one of the C#, Python console applications/scripts:
+The quickest way to get started with the basics is to get an API key (OpenAI or Azure OpenAI) and to run one of the C#, Python, and Java console applications/scripts:

 ### For C#: